 I was recently talking to friends about the times in your life when you feel overwhelmed by sadness or despair.
 The times when all the clichés about your heart being torn apart or ripped out of your chest feel true, and you can barely breathe for crying – that ugly, red-faced kind of sobbing that leaves you feeling physically and mentally drained.
 It was a cheerful conversation.

 But something one friend said really resonated with me.
 He said that at the times in his life he’d felt most low, there was still a tiny little hummingbird of a voice somewhere in his head, saying, “This is ok.”
-That voice inside that even when you’re at your lowest knows that this is permissible.
-I don’t mean it knows that it will work out well in the end, because maybe it won’t.
-But the hummingbird inside you is the part that just notices the sadness or pain right then and accepts it.
+That voice inside that even when you’re at your lowest knows that you are still alive, and that you ill get through it.
+I don’t mean it knows that it will work out perfectly in the end, because maybe it won’t.
+But the hummingbird inside you is the part that notices the sadness or pain right then and can accept it.

 And I realised I too have a hummingbird.